-Non-hazardous substances in aerosol cans and gas inhalers Non emptied aerosol cans and inhalers containing non-hazardous subst can be emptied, and the empty canisters disposed of in traditional landf recycled if possible.
-The process of emptying canisters of non-hazardous substances should be in compliance with the standard process for dispo non-hazardous compounds.
-Hazardous substances in aerosol cans and gas inhalers Non emptied aerosol cans and inhalers that contain hazardous substant should be destroyed by high temperature incinerators.
-Incinerators use compressed containers must be specifically licenced and rated for this purpose.
+Non-hazardous substances in aerosol cans and gas inhalers Non emptied aerosol cans and inhalers containing non-hazardous substances can be emptied, and the empty canisters disposed of in traditional landfills or recycled if possible.
+The process of emptying canisters of non- hazardous substances should be in compliance with the standard process for disposing of non-hazardous compounds.
+Hazardous substances in aerosol cans and gas inhalers Non emptied aerosol cans and inhalers that contain hazardous substances should be destroyed by high temperature incinerators.
+Incinerators used for compressed containers must be specifically licenced and rated for this purpose.